 - 1. Identify COORs with ISLOs to be assessed and create a cohort model to track assessment cycles for the ISLOs. - 2.
-Draft/Revise an eLumen "How to" ISLO guide specific to the needs of LMC faculty. - Conduct regular updates to TLC website, including resources and documents related to assessment. - 4.
-Provide training and leadership for the college's assessment process change regarding the use of - 5.
+Draft/Revise an eLumen "How to" ISLO guide specific to the needs of LMC faculty. - 3.
+Conduct regular updates to TLC website, including resources and documents related to assessment. - 4.
+Provide training and leadership for the college's assessment process change regarding the use of elumen. - 5.
 Track assessment cohorts and publicize the assessment cycle deadlines in partnership with the TLC Chair. - 6.
 Provide updates and professional development about the eLumen SLO module to departments and programs as appropriate. - 7.
 Regular professional development and meetings with faculty and departments regarding assessment needs. - 8.
 Work closely with the GE Chair as needed in all GE SLO assessment-related activities. - 9.
-Assess the outcomes of the Liberal Arts and Sciences degrees. - 10.
 Other assessment duties as assigned by the Academic Senate.